Autodesk/hig/DEVELOPING.md

 ## Running visual regression tests

 - Make sure `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` are set in `/.env`.
-- Install http-server packcage via `npm install http-server -g`
-- In the root directory of the project run command `http-server` from command line
-- In separate command line windo run the tests and generate a report: `$ npm run gemini-report`
+- Run the gemini tests and generate a report: `$ npm run gemini-report`
 - View the report: `$ open ./gemini-report/index.html`